Equality and Diversity Working Group

 Vacancy on our Equality and Diversity Working Group

-If you have any questions about this role or would like more information, please do not hesitate to get in touch with Karen Devine who will be happy to answer your questions.
+If you have any questions about this role or would like more information, please do not hesitate to get in touch with Karen@britishecologicalsociety.org who will be happy to answer your questions.

-Application: Please submit a short CV and covering letter to Karen Devine no later than 14th October 2018 expressing your interest in the working group and what you would hope to achieve during your term of 3 years.
+Application: Please submit a short CV and covering letter to Karen@britishecologicalsociety.org no later than 1st September 2019 expressing your interest in the working group, particular areas of interest and what you would hope to achieve during your term of 3 years.

-The EDWG will aim to appoint no later than the 31st October and may arrange a phone call before this date to discuss the role.
-In the event of multiple applications being received, the EDWG will take a vote, prior to the 31st October.
+The EDWG will aim to confirm appointments on the 23rd September and may arrange a phone call before this date to discuss the role.

 About the Equality and Diversity Working Group